trydofor/professional-wings/WingsBoot.t.md

 * 14073 CodeExceptionHandlerTest: message exception in english
 * 14074 CodeExceptionHandlerTest: message exception in chinese
 * 14075 CodeExceptionHandlerTest: CompletableFuture exception in chinese
+* 14076 JvmLightIdProviderTest: 50 instances compete for 1 db by tx

 ## 15 Tiny